dclfbk/LTSBikePlan/README.md

    Rerun `build_national_tiles.sh` any time after processing more areas to fold them into the merged tileset.

    For an unattended full-Italy rebuild (e.g. a weekly cron job on the machine serving `web/`), `scripts/build_italy_map_cron.sh` runs `fetch`+`compute-lts`+`build_tiles.sh` for every Italian provincia (`scripts/list_province.py` gets the ~107 names straight from osmit-estratti's own index, not a hardcoded list) and finishes with `build_national_tiles.sh` - one provincia failing is logged and skipped, not fatal to the run.
 Since it writes directly into `web/data/`, regenerating *is* publishing when the server already serves `web/` in place - no separate transfer step. `fetch`'s own downloads (each provincia's `.osm.pbf` extract + DEM mosaic) are cached under `data/_cache/` forever by default (no expiry - a full run leaves ~107 provincia-sized files on disk permanently); set `LTSBP_CLEANUP_CACHE=1` to delete each provincia's cache right after its `compute-lts` succeeds (`scripts/cleanup_area_cache.py`), trading disk space for re-downloading everything on the next run.

+   Network centrality (`domain/network_centrality.py`, part of `compute-lts`) is sampled but still scales with graph size, and a provincia-sized graph makes it impractically slow. `scripts/build_italy_map_comuni_cron.sh` runs the same rebuild at COMUNE granularity instead (~7893 units, `scripts/list_comuni.py` from the same osmit-estratti index) - but a full pass at that count would take days in one run, so it's **incremental**: progress is tracked in `data/_cache/comuni_progress.tsv` (one line per successfully completed comune), and each invocation only processes the next `LTSBP_COMUNI_BATCH_SIZE` (default 150) comuni not yet done, so it's meant to be re-run often (e.g. every 1-2h) rather than weekly.
+A comune is marked done only after `compute-lts` succeeds, so a failure is naturally retried on a later run instead of being skipped forever.
+This is not yet wired into the systemd timer below, which still runs the provincia script.
 2. Serve `web/` with a static server that supports HTTP Range requests (PMTiles needs byte-range serving; Python's built-in `python -m http.server` does **not** support this - use `npx http-server web -c-1` or any CDN/object storage instead):
    ```bash
    npx http-server web -c-1